 How do you get Mycoplasma genitalium?

-Mycoplasma genitalium can affect anyone who is sexually active, regardless of gender or sexual orientation, so condom use — or other barrier methods of birth control, such as dental dams — is the best way to prevent it.
+Mycoplasma genitalium can affect anyone sexually active, regardless of gender or sexual orientation, so condom use — or other barrier methods of birth control, such as dental dams — is the best way to prevent it.

 Mycoplasma genitalium symptoms

-A M. genitalium infection is often asymptomatic, and many people don't know they have it.
+A Mycoplasma genitalium infection is often asymptomatic, and many people don't know they have it.
 When symptoms do show up, they're really similar to those of other sexually transmitted infections such as chlamydia and gonorrhea.

-Common M. genitalium symptoms in people with vaginas include:
+Common Mycoplasma genitalium symptoms include:

 • Unusual discharge